Primary

 Drive through your heels rather than pushing off your toes to maximize glute activation.
 Maintain an upright posture—don't hunch forward or lean heavily on handrails.

-Want Stair Climbing in your program?
+See where Stair Climbing fits in your weekly plan

 Find a flight of stairs or stair machine.